Vikms95/codespot/README.md

 - Style Navbar > make it a slide navbar with only icons at the beginning and button to show names https://dribbble.com/shots/16265164-Side-Menu-Design https://www.youtube.com/watch?v=biOMz4puGt8
+  :make a border appear on the nav item that you are hovering along with the colour highlight

 - Style Home so the first Post is bigger than the rest :use first-children to style the first post different from the others